nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ```

 ### ⚠️ Why Rethrow?
-- If you suppress CancellationException and don’t rethrow it, the parent coroutine may never know its child was cancelled.
+- If you suppress CancellationException and don’t explicitly rethrow it, the parent coroutine may never know its child was cancelled.
 - That breaks the coroutine hierarchy and can cause silent bugs or leaked coroutines.

 ✅ Pattern to Follow